 Imagine that moments ago, you were involved in a car accident.
 In all the commotion, it’s understandable that you’re unable to think clearly.
-If you’ve had alcohol, this has severely reduce your chances of thinking on your toes, but it most definitely increased your chances of the accident.
-It should go without saying, but don’t drink, and then get behind the wheel!
-Going on the notion that you’re sober though, here is the proper post-car accident procudure.
+If you’ve had alcohol, this has severely reduced your chances of thinking on your toes, but it most definitely increases your chances of the accident.
+It should go without saying but don’t drink, and then get behind the wheel!
+Going on the notion that you’re sober though, here is the proper post-car accident procedure.

 Step 1: Stop Your Vehicle

 If the collision hasn’t already stopped you dead in your tracks, it’s vital that you park your car at the scene of the accident.
 Any collision more serious than a small bumper to bumper touch requires this of the drivers involved.
 If possible, try to park your car in a location that doesn’t obstruct the flow of traffic.
 Remember, leaving the scene might lead to an independent violation.